-Characteristics of rat bone marrow stem cell cultures. (a) Microphotographs (10X) representative of the cultures in the different passages.
-Two populations were identified: the first with large and rounded cells and the second with a predominance of spindle cells and fibroblastoids growing in UFC-F. (b) Photomicrographs (10X) of H&E staining. (c) Photomicrographs (10X) of Masson's Trichrome staining. (d) Photomicrographs (10X) of Violet staining showing growth in CFU-F.
+Characteristics of rat bone marrow stem cell cultures. (a) Microphotographs (10X) representative of the cultures in the different passages, two populations were identified, the first with large and rounded cells and the second with a predominance of spindle cells and fibroblastoids growing in UFC-F. (b) Photomicrographs (10X) of H&E staining. (c) Photomicrographs (10X) of Masson's Trichrome staining. (d) Photomicrographs (10X) of Violet staining showing growth in CFU-F. Source: the authors.